mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

 Making :command:`ros2 run` work
 -------------------------------

-Even though you can run the new node in :code:`PyCharm`, we need an additional step to make it deployable in a place where :command:`ros2 run` can find it.
+Even though you can run the new node in :program:`PyCharm`, we need an additional step to make it deployable in a place where :command:`ros2 run` can find it.

 To do so, we modify the :code:`console_scripts` key in the :code:`entry_points` dictionary defined in :file:`setup.py`, to have our new node, as follows